Lori Schneider, MD

 Dr. Schneider may also prescribe traditional medications that increase or replace your dopamine levels to control symptoms of Parkinson’s disease.
 These medications are effective at controlling symptoms, especially in the early stages of the disease.

 Through routine checkups, Dr. Schneider continues to monitor your condition and can recommend the necessary lifestyle changes to keep you independent and enjoying a high quality of life.

-If you have symptoms of Parkinson’s disease and need a comprehensive evaluation, call Lakeside Neurology, or schedule an appointment through the online booking system today.
+If you have symptoms of Parkinson’s disease and need a comprehensive evaluation, call Lakeside Neurology and Wellness Center, or schedule an appointment through the online booking system today.